wlsf82/EngageSphere/docs/TestCases.md

   - It sorts by Number of employees in descending order
   - It sorts by Number of employees in ascending order
   - Mobile
-    - It shows the Company name and Action columns, and hides the ID, Number of Employees, and Size columns
+    - It shows the Company name and Action columns, and hides the ID, Segment, Number of Employees, and Size columns